oven-sh/bun/docs/index.md

 $ bun run index.tsx  # TS and JSX supported out of the box
 ```

-​​The `bun​` command-line tool also implements a test runner, package runner, and npm-compatible package manager, all significantly faster than existing tools and usable in existing Node.js projects with little to no changes necessary.
+​​The `bun​` command-line tool also implements a test runner, script runner, and Node.js-compatible package manager, all significantly faster than existing tools and usable in existing Node.js projects with little to no changes necessary.

 ```bash
 $ bun test                      # run tests